Evantage-WS/lldap-kubernetes/lldap-chart/README.md

-# lldap Helm Chart
+# LLDAP Helm Chart

-A Helm chart for deploying [lldap](https://github.com/nitnelave/lldap) a lightweight LDAP server on Kubernetes.
+A Helm chart for deploying [lldap](https://github.com/nitnelave/lldap), a lightweight LDAP server, on Kubernetes.

 ## Table of Contents